brysonm96/CSE-212/Data Structures Tutorial/stack.md

 of the stack as a reference for where to return in the code when it is done.
 This works the same in the case that a call to a function is used inside another function.
 The original place in the code will always be stored and wait for the function to finish executing.
 The stack keeps track of when functions are called.
-This is helpful for  errors and ebugging because we can see where exactly the code encountered the problem.
+This is helpful for  errors and debugging because we can see where exactly the code encountered the problem.